dotpy3/onyx/README.md

 * Documenting the code.
 * Conception of a user-friendly administration, that would allow both easy creation of tickets and a real-time check system.
 For example, during the Soirée des Finaux, when there was a problem at the entrance (someone that forgot their ticket, a ticket that is validated twice, etc) it was a pain to check directly into the SQL database.
 * Protect access to JSON calls by using keys - this is already implemented for the ticket validation part, but can be extended to other parts.
+* BUG TO BE FIXED: when using checkValidNumBilletAction in billetController.php to check if a ticket is valid by its number, the function automatically uses Ginger to check if the user is legal, or else assumes he is legal.
+This function must be corrected to take into account the birthday date of the user if he has an external account.

 Thanks
 ----------